Datavault-UK/automate-dv-docs/docs/tutorial/tut_multi_active_satellites.md

-[comment]: <> (The "NEW" comments below showcase the paragraphs that are either new or have been changed
-- from the base satellite paragraph info)

 # Multi Active Satellites (MAS)
-[comment]: <> (NEW)

 Multi Active Satellites (MAS) contain point-in-time payload data related to their parent hub or link records that allow for multiple records to be valid at the same time.
+Use cases include when customers have multiple active phone numbers or addresses.

 In order to accommodate for multiple records of the same entity at a point-in-time, one or more Child-Dependent Keys will be included in the Primary Key.